johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/ComponentTemplate.md

 This structure is intended to facilitate two build-time webpack optimizations:

 - [Static Replacement](./StaticReplacement): Removes unnecessary code from the production bundle.
-- [Token Shadowing](./Shadow): Allows a downstream package to define an override of any CanvasX token collection.
+- [Token Shadowing](./Shadow): Allows a downstream package to define an override of any Vital token collection.

 The files and directories are described in more detail below:

-### Component Level Files
+### Component-Level Files

 #### `{Component}Clean.tsx`